micahwierenga/brief-git-and-github-lesson/readme.md

 ls -A
 ```

 We should see that there is now a hidden folder called `.git`.
 This is where all of the information about your repository is stored.
-There is no need for you to make any changes to this folder.
-You can control all the git flow using `git` commands.
+Any changes made to this folder will be made through `git` commands.

 #### Add a file